SPE-MD/SPMD-Simulations/README.md

 # SPMD-Simulations
-Repository to support simulations of mixing segments for single pair multi-drop networks.
+Repository to support simulations of mixing segments for single pair multi-drop networks to facilitate the selection of the proper mixing segment limits for IEEE 802.3da.

 ## Goals